You just installed BlueStacks and you want to know how to optimize your Android emulator? To get the best possible performance, follow the guide!

-1. Enable hardware-assisted virtualization
+1. Enable hardware-assisted virtualisation

 Before going any further, check that your processor allows it with these 2 tools:

 - for Asus: F2 ;

 - for Acer: F2 ;

-- for HP: Esc.
+- for HP: Escape.

 3. Disable other virtualization software

-4. Accelerate BlueStacks' performance by managing power management
+4. Accelerate BlueStacks performance by managing power

-5. Upgrade your PC
+5. Improving your PC

 Personally, I advise you to have at least 8GB of RAM and toallocate at least 4GB of RAM to BlueStacks.
 Of course, I also advise you to keep your system and drivers up to date!

-FAQ: Optimizing BlueStacks
+FAQ: Optimising BlueStacks

 For Bluestacks 4 to work properly, the minimum system requirements are as follows:

-- operating system: Microsoft Windows 7 (or higher) or MacOs ;
+- Operating system: Microsoft Windows 7 (or higher) or MacOs ;

-- processor: Intel and AMD ;
+- Processor: Intel and AMD ;

 - RAM: at least 4 GB ;

-- operating system: Windows 10 or MacOs Sierra ;
+- Operating system: Windows 10 or MacOs Sierra ;

 - graphics card: Intel/Nvidia/ATI ;